-7. CCMs with a status of 'Compliance Review' will undertake the corrective action as set out in Attachment 1 to this report, and provide a report on progress in their Part 2 Report for 2011.
+7. CCMs with a status of 'Compliance Review' will consider the assessment at Attachment 1 to this report and its accuracy and their individual provisional compliance monitoring report, and provide a report on progress in their Part 2 Report for 2011.
 Where an action cannot be undertaken, an explanation of obstacles to implementation and a plan or expected timeframe for undertaking the required action will also be provided.